Asguho/SourceMate-App/README.md

 ## installation
 ### Commandline
-If you have [deno](https://deno.com/) you can run the app with this command:
+If you have [deno](https://deno.com/) you can run the cli with this command:
 ```bash
 deno run -A https://raw.githubusercontent.com/Asguho/word-source-cli/main/main.js
 ```
 ### Install executable
-You can download th eexecutable from the [release page](https://github.com/Asguho/word-source-cli/releases)
+You can download th executable from the [release page](https://github.com/Asguho/word-source-cli/releases)